Haxxer/Foundry-VTT-Effects/README.md

 This module implements an API to interact with an effects layer on the Foundry canvas.

+## Credits

+Big thanks to U-Man over at [FXMaster](https://foundryvtt.com/packages/fxmaster/) for his work on implementing the core functionality used in this module!

 ## How to use

 You can call `canvas.effectsframework.playEffect(data)` to play an effect locally, and you can replicate this to connected clients via `game.socket.emit("module.effectsframework", data)`